Agricultural Pavilion

 The Agricultural Pavilion (formerly known as the Livestock Judging Pavilion) is a contributing property to the Texas Technological College Historic District on the campus of Texas Tech University in Lubbock, Texas.
-The Agricultural Pavilion was one of the original buildings on campus and opened in 1926.
+The Agricultural Pavilion was one of the campus' original buildings and opened in 1926.
 It served as the home court for Texas Tech basketball teams until 1927 when the gymnasium was completed.

 History

 The Livestock Judging Pavilion was one of the first four structures Texas Tech built specifically for agricultural education.